Japan Landmarks - 36 Most Famous Landmarks in Japan to See

 Near Tenryu-Ji Temple, Japanese myths and legends state that the forest was planted to protect surrounding temples from evil.

 Additionally, the green grass is considered a symbol of strength.
 If in the area, you need to catch a glimpse of this massive bamboo forest.

 The previously mentioned Tenryu-Ji Temple is also worth a visit while in Arashiyama.
 It can easily be accessed through the grove either from the bamboo forest's path or the main road.

 Next, check out the Sagano Romantic Train, which departs from a nearby station.
 This trip offers a stunning view of the Hozu River and ends in Kameoka.

 The scenic views on the journey are amazing too, especially during the cherry blossom season.
 This 25-minute journey on a vintage train will surely make your day!

-Tokyo Disneyland is a unique destination for you to travel to when you are in Japan.
-The Japanese location of this world-renowned theme park is found in Urayasu, east of Tokyo.
+Tokyo Disneyland is a unique destination to travel to when you are in Japan.
+This world-renowned theme park is found in Urayasu, east of Tokyo.

 The theme park's atmosphere is terrific, with many rides, attractions, and of course, your favourite Disney characters.